Webb Paranormal Group Member Guidelines

-We will hold fundraisers on occasion to help raise expense funds and awareness of the group so we do not have to charge any client.
+We will hold fundraisers on occasion to help raise expense funds and awareness of the group so we do not have to charge any clients.

 ▪ Hold your breath while taking pictures on a night there will be vapor fog.
 This could be mistakenly thought to be a mist when it is photographed.

 ▪ Watch the weather conditions.
-Rain, fog, windy and snow conditions can jeopardize the investigation and destroy the equipment.
+Rain, fog, wind, and snow conditions can jeopardize the investigation and destroy the equipment.

 ▪ EVP sessions should be conveyed in a regular, clear tone of voice, not a whisper.
 Whispering muddies the waters, making it difficult to differentiate investigators from EVPs.

-▪ The team leader has responsibility for the investigation.
+▪ The lead Investigator has responsibility for the investigation.
 He/she is accountable for the safety of team members and paraphernalia for the entire investigation.